Bachelor of Science in Human Sciences

 - General Business, Retail Management, and Restaurant, Hotel and Institutional Management

-- Human Development and Family Studies, Addictive Disorders and Recovery Studies, and Sociology or Psychology
+- Human Development and Family Sciences, Addictive Disorders and Recovery Studies, and Sociology or Psychology

-- Human Development and Family Studies, Community, Family, and Addiction Sciences, and Youth Development
+- Human Development and Family Sciences, Community, Family, and Addiction Sciences, and Youth Development

-- Nutrition, Restaurant, Hotel and Institutional Management, and Human Development and Family Studies
+- Nutrition, Restaurant, Hotel and Institutional Management, and Human Development and Family Sciences

 Request Information Online